Notices and future events

 Warwickshire County Council Adult and Community Learning

-PDF File Download: Town and Country Day School programme File Size: 575 KB
+PDF File Download: Warwickshire and the Normans - Ansley course File Size: 1,055 KB

 Meetings held on the second Thursday of each month, (September to June), in the Pyne Room, Warwick School, Myton Road, Warwick, starting at 7.30pm.
 Visitors should park in the Junior School/Sports Hall Car Park.
 Members £1.00 or £2.50 for non-members.

-Lectures are held at the Birmingham and Midland Institute, 3 Margaret Street, Birmingham 3, at 7.00 pm except for the January 2013 lunch-time lecture (Central Library theatre, 1.00 pm).
+Lectures are held at the Birmingham and Midland Institute, 3 Margaret Street, Birmingham 3, at 7.00 pm except for the January 2014 lunch-time lecture (Library of Birmingham Studio Theatre, 1.00 pm).
 Non-members are very welcome to attend for a small fee (£2.00, but no charge is made for talks in the Library Theatre).